“It used to get more attention than a Lamborghini on the road,” Cyrus Dhabhar says.

 Sameer Shah, a businessman, has been among the Nano’s many believers, buying three over the years.

-“It was a full http://mydishwasherspossessed.com/category/safety-in-the-suburbs/ paisa vasool or value-for-money car,” he says.
+“It was a full http://mydishwasherspossessed.com/category/safety-in-the-suburbs/ this page paisa vasool or value-for-money car,” he says.

 The Nano, however, was not always bought by the people it was intended for.
 Many were purchased by affluent Indians, purely for their novelty value.
 Dhabhar speaks of a friend, who owned several other cars, paying a premium to get his Nano shipped early.
 It became, in effect, a grown-up toy.